JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2023-02-08-legclf_nda_agreements_en.md

 ## Description

-The `legclf_nda_agreements` model is a small Bert Sentence Embeddings Document Classifier used to classify if the document belongs to the class `nda` or not (Binary Classification).
+The `legclf_nda_agreements` model is a Bert Sentence Embeddings Document Classifier used to classify if the document belongs to the class `nda` or not (Binary Classification).

-There are models trained with more data and Universal Sentence Encoder Embeddings as, for example, `legclf_nda_agreements_md`.
-Check Models Hub for better models.

 Unlike the Longformer model, this model is lighter in terms of inference time.